NLthijs48/home-assistant-configuration/features/home_cinema/readme.md

+# Home cinema

+This feature sets up integration with my TV (Philips 65PUS6503) and receiver (Onkyo TX-NR709).
+It offers easy to use buttons to switch between sources, which in turn updates the input of the TV and input of the receiver.

+### HDM-CEC setup

+Home Assistant does not support using the [HDMI-CEC plugin](https://www.home-assistant.io/integrations/hdmi_cec/) directly on the Raspberry Pi 4 anymore, since they don't want to maintain custom drivers for it.

+But I'm using a workaround for that:
+1. Added an extra supervisor addon repository: https://github.com/samueltardieu/homeassistant-addons
+2. Installed the HDMI-CEC addon: https://github.com/samueltardieu/homeassistant-addon-pi-cec
+3. Started the addon
+4. Configured the HDMI-CEC plugin to use the local hostname of the addon as host, which means it talks to it using TCP locally

+### Receiver settings

 There is something wrong with my Onkyo receiver which causes it to lose its settings when it is disconnected from electricity.
 Would be cool to use the network control commands to setup all these settings: https://github.com/miracle2k/onkyo-eiscp